Diar-Aid Side Effects

 Applies to loperamide: oral capsule, oral capsule liquid filled, oral liquid, oral solution, oral suspension, oral tablet, oral tablet chewable

-In addition to its needed effects, some unwanted effects may be caused by loperamide (the active ingredient contained in Diar-Aid).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, loperamide (the active ingredient contained in Diar-Aid) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.